 IAB-MT test models are derived based on the uplink/downlink configuration as shown in the table 4.9.2.3.1-1 using information element TDD-UL-DL-ConfigCommon as defined in TS 38.331 [14].

+For the IAB capable of simultaneous operation, IAB-MT test models are derived based on the uplink/downlink configuration of IAB-DU.